When to Start Feeding Koi After Winter? Guide to Best Spring Feeding Practices

 What koi food is best for Spring feeding?

 Many koi keepers choose to feed their fish with a plant based protein feed, such as wheatgerm, in colder weather due to it’s potential beneficial properties.
 Wheatgerm foods are said to be more easily digestible and will release energy at a more gradual pace, which sounds like a good choice for colder weather feeding.
 With that said, we’re not totally convinced on these statements, and instead prefer to choose wheatgerm based on it’s great healthy fat profile and wide vitamin complex – two things that are important for a healthy hibernation (torpor) period.

 It should also be noted that contrary to what some manufacturers may claim, you can still safely feed koi summer feeds (high aquatic protein) in colder weather without concern.
 The problem with feeds which are super high in nutrients is that if they are left uneaten they will cause faster drops in water quality compared to plant based feeds.
 Taking this into account, so long as feeding is monitored and any waste pellets removed, either feed type is fine so long as it’s being eaten!

 As a koi keeper, I personally use a high quality summer feed year-round while closely monitoring feeding to prevent wastage.
 My fish are quite fussy in general, and although I have tried wheatgerm feeds, they just don’t seem to like them as much!
 Even so, wheatgerm can still be beneficial due to it’s high fat profile which helps koi pack on extra weight before and after winter in preparation for the upcoming seasonal change.
 If you want to try wheatgerm, we recommend mixing it in with a small amount of a summer feed for the best of both worlds for late-winter/early-spring feeding.
 You can then switch to a full summer feed routine as your koi become much more active towards the end of spring!

 Not sure what feeds are the best?
-Check our dedicated articles below which list our personal recommendation:
+Check our dedicated articles below that list our personal recommendations:

 Don’t forget the rest of Spring Maintenance!